Large waterfalls surrounded by evergreen trees, Tahquamenon Falls in the Michigan Upper Peninsula

 • You have an older sibling, right?
 How old is he or she?

-However, these days many people will still use they:
+However, in modern English many people will choose to use they:

 • You have an older sibling, right?
 How old are they?